Nandakishore695/HTML-CSS-Javascript/README.md

 - background-image: url("./image.png")
 - background-size: 'cover'

-**5.What is margin and padding?**
+**5.What is different between margin and padding?**
-- The margin property is used to define the space outside the border of an element.
-- The padding property is used to define the space inside the border of an element.
+- Both are used to define the space outside the border of an element margin and inside the border of an element padding.

 **6.What are text properties in css?**
 - color: '#333'